-- Managing and allocating the the school’s budget, particularly pupil premium funding, to afford interventions.
+- Managing and allocating the the school’s budget, particularly Pupil Premium funding, to afford interventions.

 - Finding the time and resources to plan and deliver interventions.

 Your school may well face these or other challenges.
 They’re normal!
 The important thing is to be aware of the challenges and risks before you commit to your primary school intervention programme.
-Make sure too you have a plan in place to combat any foreseeable future problems.
+Make sure too that you have a plan in place to combat any foreseeable future problems.

-So which intervention should you choose?
+Which sort of maths intervention should you choose?

 1. Maths websites and online resources

-These websites are easily accessed and are now being used as a standard “go-to” numeracy intervention when teachers want to give their pupils some additional help but don’t have the time to plan structured and individualised interventions.
+These maths websites are easily accessed and are now being used as a standard “go-to” numeracy intervention when teachers want to give their pupils some additional help but don’t have the time to plan structured and individualised learning interventions.

-Cons: 1-to-1 tuition can be expensive.
+Cons: Face to face one to one tuition can be expensive.

 3. Online 1-to-1 maths tuition

-At Third Space we recognise that 1-to-1 maths tuition is a great solution for most pupils, but it is often time-consuming and costly; this is why we’ve used technology to take Maths tuition online.
+At Third Space we recognise that 1-to-1 maths tuition is a great solution for most pupils, but it is often time-consuming and costly; this is why we’ve used technology to take maths tuition online.

 Each of the pupils we work with receives their own personal maths specialist tutor for the term, and undertakes a formative diagnostic assessment at the start to create their own individualised sequence of maths lessons that are then delivered by personal tutors.

 Pros: All the benefits of 1-to-1 tuition combined with the diagnostic and machine learning technology we have implemented.
 This ensures that lessons are pitched at the right level for each child and that tutors know what to say and when to move learning on to the next stage.

 As well as practice on the maths concepts, children are given time and encouragement to explain their answers and justify their reasoning during the lessons, to help them on their journey to mastery.

-Because of the range of tutors we have available, all maths specialists, and trained in the primary KS2 curriculum we are able to provide 1-to-1 tuition for up to 15 pupils at one time in a school, minimising disruption and making it easy to set up.
+Because of the range of tutors we have available, all maths specialists, and trained in the primary KS2 curriculum we are able to provide online tuition for up to 15 pupils at one time in a school, minimising disruption and making it easy to set up.

-Armed with your 7-step checklist, and some background on the interventions available, you’re now ready to take giant leaps in improving the maths outcomes for your pupils.
+Armed with your checklist, and some background on the interventions available, you’re now ready to take giant leaps in improving the maths outcomes for your pupils.